Revm

 Known for its robustness, it stands as one of the most popular libraries and critical component of the Ethereum ecosystem.
 Revm plays a crucial role across various projects, being widely utilized by almost all tooling and block builders.
 It is integrated into Reth, multiple Layer 2 variants and other clients and serving as a standard for zkVMs.

-Revm offers two primary applications: firstly, it functions as an executor where users can set up block info and process mainnet transactions; secondly, it acts as a framework that facilitates the extension and support of different EVM variants such as revm-optimism.
+Revm offers two primary applications: firstly, it functions as an executor where users can set up block info and process mainnet transactions; secondly, it acts as a framework that facilitates the extension and support of different EVM variants such as op-revm.

 How to use: